 Consider working with an insurance agent.
 An agent can help you understand your options and find the best policy for your needs.

-Direct Agent vs. Insurance Broker vs. Company Website
+Exclusive Agent vs. Independent Agent vs. Company Website

-There are two main ways to shop for car insurance: through a direct agent, an insurance broker or the insurance provider’s website.
-A direct agent works for a specific insurance company, while an insurance broker represents multiple companies.
+There are three main ways to shop for car insurance: through an exclusive (or captive) agent, an independent agent or the insurance provider’s website.
+An exclusive agent works for a specific insurance company, while an independent agent represents multiple companies.
 A few clicks on the company website can get you an instant — albeit inaccurate — quote.

 Many car insurance companies offer instant quotes on their websites.
 This is a convenient way to get an idea of your rates without having to talk to an agent.
-However, it's important to note that these quotes likely will not be as accurate as quotes from a direct agent or an insurance broker.
+However, it's important to note that these quotes likely will not be as accurate as quotes from an exclusive agent or independent agent.

 There’s no limit to how often you should shop around for car insurance.
 You can browse even before your current policy expires.
 Shopping around once a year can help you find better, more affordable deals.
 And with the cost of insurance reducing with each year you gain more experience on the road, shopping around regularly can help you keep costs low.